amitojsingh2022/SyntheticTuning/README.md

 • Impact: Creates a quick and easy way to access a specific brand’s product inventory and

 ## Conclusion
 We build some cool stuff!
+Please check it out :)